dCache/dcache-book2/config-gplazma.md

     Enabling Username/Password Access for WebDAV
     gPlazma config example to work with authenticated webadmin

-To limit access to data, DCACHE comes with an authentication and authorization interface called CELL-GPLAZMA2.
-CELL-GPLAZMA is an acronym for Grid-aware PLuggable AuthorZation Management.
-Earlier versions of DCACHE worked with CELL-GPLAZMA1 which has now been completely removed from DCACHE.
-So if you are upgrading, you have to reconfigure CELL-GPLAZMA if you used CELL-GPLAZMA1 until now.
+To limit access to data, dCache comes with an authentication and authorization interface called `gPlazma2`. gPlazma is an acronym for Grid-aware PLuggable AuthorZation Management.
+Earlier versions of dCache worked with `gPlazma1` which has now been completely removed from dCache.
+So if you are upgrading, you have to reconfigure `gPlazma` if you used `gPlazma1` until now.

 Basics
 ======

-Though it is possible to allow anonymous access to DCACHE it is usually desirable to authenticate users.
-The user then has to connect to one of the different doors (e.g., DOOR-GRIDFTP, DOOR-DCAP) and login with credentials that prove his identity.
-In Grid-World these credentials are very often X509 certificates, but dCache also supports other methods like username/password and kerberos authentication.
+Though it is possible to allow anonymous access to dCache it is usually desirable to authenticate users.
+The user then has to connect to one of the different doors (e.g., `GridFTP door, dCap door`) and login with credentials that prove his identity.
+In Grid-World these credentials are very often `X.509` certificates, but dCache also supports other methods like username/password and kerberos authentication.

-The door collects the credential information from the user and sends a login request to the configured authorization service (i.e., CELL-GPLAZMA) Within CELL-GPLAZMA the configured plug-ins try to verify the users identity and determine his access rights.
-From this a response is created that is then sent back to the door and added to the entity representing the user in DCACHE.
+The door collects the credential information from the user and sends a login request to the configured authorization service (i.e., `gPlazma`) Within `gPlazma` the configured plug-ins try to verify the users identity and determine his access rights.
+From this a response is created that is then sent back to the door and added to the entity representing the user in dCache.
 This entity is called `subject`.
 While for authentication usually more global services (e.g., ARGUS) may be used, the mapping to site specific UIDs has to be configured on a per site basis.

 Configuration
 =============

-CELL-GPLAZMA2 is configured by the PAM-style configuration file `PATH-ODE-ED/gplazma.conf`.
-Each line of the file is either a comment (i.e., starts with `#`, is empty, or defines a plugin.
-Plugin defining lines start with the plugin stack type (one of AUTH, MAP, ACCOUNT, SESSION IDENTITY), followed by a PAM-style modifier (one of PAM-OPTIONAL, PAM-SUFFICIENT, PAM-REQUIRED, PAM-REQUISITE), the plugin name and an optional list of key-value pairs of parameters.
-During the login process they will be executed in the order AUTH, MAP, ACCOUNT and SESSION.
-The IDENTITY plugins are not used during login, but later on to map from UID+GID back to user names (e.g., for NFS).
+gPlazma2 is configured by the PAM-style configuration file /etc/dcache/gplazma.conf.
+Each line of the file is either a comment (i.e., starts with #, is empty, or defines a plugin.
+Plugin defining lines start with the plugin stack type (one of auth, map, account, session identity), followed by a PAM-style modifier (one of optional, sufficient, required, requisite), the plugin name and an optional list of key-value pairs of parameters.
+During the login process they will be executed in the order auth, map, account and session.
+The identity plugins are not used during login, but later on to map from UID+GID back to user names (e.g., for NFS).
 Within these groups they are used in the order they are specified.

     auth|map|account|session|identity optional|required|requisite|sufficient plug-in ["key=value" ...]